-Analysis of the WCPFC seasonal FAD closure indicates that in its absence, purse seine bigeye tuna catches on average would be approximately 25% greater; thus, the FAD closure is working, but likely not to desired levels.
+Analysis of the WCPFC seasonal FAD closure indicates that in its absence, purse seine bigeye tuna catches from 2009-2013 on average would a have been approximately 25% greater and 36% greater for 2013-2014; thus, the FAD closure is working, but likely not to desired levels.
 One identified problem is that the WCPFC measure does not require FADs to be removed during the closure period, thus the ability for FADs to "soak" during the FAD closure and accumulate fish may be limiting the effectiveness of the measure.
-Significant bigeye catches are routinely observed in the month following the FAD closure.
-In addition, the deployment of FADs by non-purse seine vessels during FAD closure may also be having an impact by "soaking" FADs that aggregate tuna, which are then fished soon after the closure ends.
+Significant bigeye catches are routinely observed in the month following the end of the FAD closure may also be having an impact by "soaking" FADs that aggregate tuna, which are then fished soon after the closure ends.

 There was significant discussion on the lack of FAD information in the WCPO, for example, how many FADs are deployed annually, how many are deployed per vessel, and how are FADs equipped with echosounders utilized.
-It was noted that more information FADs could affect the scientific evaluation of stocks, in particular if the acoustic information generated from instrumented FADs was available for scientific purposes.
+It was noted that more information on FADs could affect the scientific evaluation of stocks, in particular if the acoustic information generated from instrumented FADs was available for scientific purposes.

 Currently, there are no separate fees associated with fishing access agreements for fishing on FADs.
 The PNA is considering a FAD-pricing mechanism to incentivize a reduction in the number of FAD sets in the WCPO.
 The revenue produced by the FAD-pricing scheme could be used to address disproportionate burden issues associated with bigeye tuna conservation and SIDS.
-In order for a FAD pricing system to be effective, the WCPFC would need to agree on compatible measures for the high seas, the longline fishery, and measures for non-PNA EEZs.
-On average, FADs are believed to produce higher purse seine catch rates at lower costs; however, industry representatives voiced concern that given the current the price of skipjack, FAD pricing in combination with the VDS and other operating costs could pose significant economic challenges for purse seine vessels.
+In order for a FAD pricing system to be effective, the WCPFC would need to agree on compatible measures for the high seas, longline fishery, and measures for non-PNA EEZs.
+On average, FADs are believed to produce higher purse seine catch rates at lower costs; however, industry representatives voiced concern that given the current price of skipjack, FAD pricing in combination with the VDS and other operating costs could pose significant economic challenges for purse seine vessels.